StoglRobotics/ros_team_workspace/docs/use-cases/ros2_control/setup_controller.rst

 This use-case describes how to set up a controller for the ros2_control framework using scripts from ROS Team Workspace (RosTeamWS) framework.
 The scripts uses template files from ``templates/ros2_control/controller`` folder.
-The script creates a complete skeleton of a controller with plugin description and tests for loading controller and checking its basic functionality.
+The script creates a full skeleton of a controller with plugin description and tests for loading controller and checking its basic functionality.

 **Note**: it is recommended to setup your package using :ref:`setup-new-package <uc-new-package>` script.

-**IMPORTANT**: The script has to be executed from the folder where files should be generated.
+**IMPORTANT**: The script **has to be executed** from the folder where the package should be generated.

 Usage
 ------